GSS-Cogs/work-env/README.md

 You'll know when its turned on as `(my-work-environment)` will appear at the start of your command line.

-_Note - it'll take 5-10 minutes.
+_Note - it'll take 5-15 minutes to "sync".
 Be aware, go make a coffee._

 ## How do I update things?